julieboisard/julieboisard.github.io/index.md

 ---
 # Welcome to my personal website

-Hi, I'm Julie, researcher in biology, dedicated to understand weird eukaryotic genomes, ie protists genomes.
+Hi, I'm Julie, researcher in biology, dedicated to understand *weird eukaryotic genomes*, i.e. **protist genomes**.

 I have a **bioinformatics** and **evolutionary biology** background.